-Effective May 16, 2018, our Board revised the Director Compensation Policy such that any director may elect to receive their annual retainer, which is paid in quarterly installments, in unrestricted shares of our Common Stock by providing written notice as set forth in the Director Compensation Policy.
+Our Director Compensation Policy provides the option for any director to elect to receive their annual retainer, which is paid in quarterly installments, in unrestricted shares of our Common Stock by providing to us written notice.
 The number of shares of such Common Stock shall be determined by dividing the cash amount of the retainer by the closing price of our Common Stock on the date of grant, which shall be the last business day of each quarter.
 Such Common Stock shall vest immediately upon grant.
 Any written notice to receive the retainer in Common Stock shall remain in effect until notice otherwise is made in writing.

-Our Director Compensation Policy provides that any new independent director will receive a grant of \$25,000 (in addition to the independent director annual retainer prorated at the time the new director is admitted to the Board) upon admission to the Board, which can be taken in cash or restricted shares of our Common Stock.
+Our Director Compensation Policy also provides that any new independent director will receive a grant of \$25,000 (in addition to the independent director annual retainer prorated at the time the new director is admitted to the Board) upon admission to the Board, which can be taken in cash or restricted shares of our Common Stock.
 The number of shares of such Common Stock will be determined by dividing the cash amount by the closing price of our Common Stock on the date of grant, which will be the date of admission to the Board.
-On May 16, 2018, our Board also revised the Director Compensation Policy such that the new director grant shall vest immediately.
-Prior to this change, the stock grant vested 50% immediately and 25% on each of the first and second anniversaries of admission.
+Pursuant to our Director Compensation Policy any such new director grant shall vest immediately.